 Consider breaking up your content into multiple emails to make it easier to digest.
 Don’t send these emails all at once – stick to your scheduling strategy above.

-If you have a dedicated Communications / PR / Marketing department, see if they wouldn't mind drafting a quick email.
+If you have a dedicated Communications or Marketing department, see if they can use their skills to draft an email for you.
 They're the experts when it comes to conveying this sort of information and making people take action!

 Just make sure you provide them with all the information you want to send to your voters.